Tabriz: Sports

-Tabriz is a hub for the major sports events in the region.
-The city has a couple of sports complexes.
-The major sports complex inside the city is Bagh Shomal complex which includes a soccer stadium, swimming pool, an arena for basketball and volleyball.
-There is also a bigger sports complex which is named the Olympic village which has a soccer stadium and a cycling track.
-They are several other smaller complexes for martial arts, swimming pools, and gymnasiums.
-Among many different sports activities soccer and cycling got more attention because of the cities teams and international events which are held in the city.

 Football

 Football is a major part of the city's culture.
 Tractor SC is one of the most popular football clubs in Iran and Asia.
 Tractor play in the Iran Pro League.
 The home stadium for Tractor is the city's major stadium, Sahand Stadium which has the capacity of 80,000 people.

 In June 1976 Bagh Shomal Stadium of Tabriz hosted part of the final tournament of the AFC Asian Cup games.

 Futsal

 The city's main futsal club is Mes Sungun which was founded in 2010 and plays at the Shahid Poursharifi Arena in the city.
 The club won most of the Iranian Futsal Super League and won AFC Futsal Championship in 2018.

 Cycling

 Tabriz is also home for Azerbaijan Cycling Tour which is held on a yearly based calendar since 1986.
 This cycling tour is the most prestigious cycling tour in Iran.
 Tabriz is also home for Tabriz Petrochemical Cycling Team, a cycling team which is competing in UCI-sanctioned competitions through Asian continents.